How to create a bespoke exhibition design

 If your target audiences are socially active, then you could integrate your stand with a real-time social post wall.
 Ideal for engaging with your prospects on the day (with the right strategy) and ensuring you’re growing your social followers whilst allowing you to continue to nurture them after the event, continuing to drive value for your brand.

 Consideration of stand location

-Attending a show prior to exhibiting is a key to understanding the venue and flow.
-Always try to attend a show at least once before planning your stand as there may be things which cannot be seen from a plan.
+Attending a show prior to exhibiting is key to understanding the venue and flow.
+Always try to attend a show at least once before planning your stand as there may be things that cannot be seen from any maps/plans.